 There are 10 places available for an 18-month contract (Real Living Wage) with the opportunity to work on national and international television projects.
 Past placements have included:

 - Stellify Media’s Who Wants To Be A Millionaire

 - Afro-Mic Productions’ The Search

 - Nice One Productions’ The Paddy Raff Show

 Applicants will initially be invited to complete an online assessment.
+This will include pitching a factual or entertainment idea from an assigned brief that can be presented as a written document, audio recording or video (whichever method you are most comfortable using).
+The pitch will be scored purely on the content and idea, not the quality of the presentation.
 From there, shortlisted applicants will be invited to attend an assessment centre where they will be evaluated in both team and individual tasks.

 The successful 15 candidates from the assessment centre will go on to complete an intensive two-week training boot camp where they will be introduced to the craft of storytelling for national and international television production.